Home Tour About What's New Help Forums Join Login My Account Shop

 His word is settled.
 Unshakable.
 Stands firm.
 So how long can I count on His Lamp to shine?
 Forever.
 Just like the One who has His own plans, who placed a reservation for eternity in my name and marked it "paid in full."
 That’s one reservation that won’t change.
 I can plan on it, one step at a time.

-Read more articles by Kristine K. or search for articles on the same topic or others.
+Read more articles by Kristine K. or search for other articles by topic below.

 The opinions expressed by authors do not necessarily reflect the opinion of FaithWriters.com.